eugval/sim2real_dynamics_simulation/ReadMe.md

 Other dependencies are listed in  requirements.txt.

 ### Project Structure
+Each of the following need to be installed independently by navigating to the corresponding folder and running ```pip install -e .```.

 ``robosuite-extra`` implements extra environments and functionalities for the robosuite framework

 ``sim2real-policies`` implements the methods for training and evaluating the different sim2real polcies.